dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 There are many options for allocating the remaining required ECTS:

-* Good-quality courses at DTU which can be found and registered for through the [DTU course base](https://kurser.dtu.dk/).
+* Other courses at DTU which can be found and registered for through the [DTU course base](https://kurser.dtu.dk/).
 Both MSc and PhD level courses are allowed, however MSc courses added to the project plan require a short written motivation.
 * Multiple PhD courses available from other Danish universities which can be found through the [Danish PhD courses database](https://phdcourses.dk/).
 * Courses at international universities or research centers.
 Visit the [Courses](courses.md) page for a full overview.
 * Courses from [Coursera](https://www.coursera.org/) are also allowed.